rmajuri/rob-project/README.md

 This is a simple backend/frontend project that lets you GET, POST, UPDATE, and DELETE news articles that you curate from around the web.

-One 'article' consists of the following:
+One "article" consists of the following:

 * `name`: (str) Name that you give the article you save
 * `link`: (url) Link to the article